Board of Directors

 Kim Pytleski is a wife, mother, volunteer, traveler, speaker, and amateur writer.

 In her role as the Oconto County Clerk, Pytleski strives to share her love for community and inspire involvement at the local level.
 Her purpose is to become the best version of herself.

 Pytleski is happiest spending time with family and friends.
 She lives with her husband, Ben, and children, Kate, JJ and Henry in her hometown of Oconto Falls.

-Currently serves as an Oconto County Board Supervisor and has been appointed to the county Health & Human Services, county UW-Extension Committee, Northwoods Housing Committee, and NEWCAP Board of Directors.
+Diane Nichols has been involved with Leadership Oconto County since its inception.
 She lives in rural Oconto with her husband, Lyle; they have two adult children, three grand-children, two great-grandchildren, and two dogs, Buddy & Molly.
-She was the founder of Kingdom Come and its president from 2005-2012 and served on the Oconto Unified School District Board of Education from 2007-2014.
+She was the founder of Kingdom Come Food Pantry and its president from 2005-2012 and served on the Oconto Unified School District Board of Education from 2007-2014.
+Diane also served as an Oconto County Board Supervisor from 2012-2022 and currently is on the Northwoods Housing Committee and NEWCAP Board of Directors.
 Her personal goal is “to serve where needed using the gifts and talents I’ve been given.”
 Her favorite part of Leadership Oconto County was finding out she was a “green” and that the original Steering Committee had all the colors possible in its membership.
-She has been delighted to serve with so many good people as she continues to serve on the Board of Directors for LOC, many of whom were part of the original Steering Committee that developed the county program.
+She has been delighted to serve with so many good people as she continues to serve on the Board of Directors for LOC, many of whom were part of the original Steering Committee that developed the program.